-This Teaching and Learning Policy is a statement on the high quality of teaching and learning expected in our school and sets out the high expectations all staff will have regarding learning, behaviour and work in and around the school.
+This Teaching and Learning Policy is a statement on the high quality of teaching and learning expected in our school, aligned with all Teaching Standards, and sets out the high expectations all staff will have regarding learning, behaviour and work in and around the school.
 It outlines the methods that are used at Godalming Junior School to facilitate outstanding teaching and learning.
 The policy is not designed to be an exhaustive list as every child is unique and we strive to match learning to the interests, ability and needs of every individual.
 There will always be children who need specific and individual programmes and these will be designed in conjunction with SLT and the SENDCo.
+The expectations and principles will be followed by all staff should there be periods when the education at GJS has to move online and remote learning provision is put in place.